‘The Bobby Brown Story’ Shocker: Alleges Singer Cheated On Whitney Houston With Janet Jackson

 — Lisa Nichole (@Diva_Esque) September 5, 2018

 Brown penned in his autobiography Every Little Step that the two dated when the book was published in 2016.
-The film was made with Brown’s input according to Page Six.
+The film was made with Brown’s input, according to Page Six.

 In 2016, Us Weekly reported upon review of Brown’s book that the incident did take place.
 Cited the singer in his book, “She loved me but wasn’t in love with me,” Brown said, adding that the Rhythm Nation singer told him, “My father won’t allow me to be with a black man.